mongodb/docs-realm/docs-release-notes.md

+# March 10, 2023

+## Other

+- Internal
+  - Snyk dependency updates
+  - Add new metric, recommendations for readability scoring

 # March 3, 2023

 ## C++ SDK

 - Model Data/Object Types and Schemas: Note that class names are limited to a maximum of 57 UTF-8 characters
 - CRUD/Threading: New page based on other SDK threading pages, with wording improvements and tested, Bluehawked code examples

 ## Flutter SDK

 - Install Realm for Flutter: New "Supported Platforms" section
 - Realm Database
   - Model Data/Define a Realm Object Schema: Note that class names are limited to a maximum of 57 UTF-8 characters